12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 Search Engine Optimization (SEO)

 Working as a freelancer isn't a tough job, but an experienced freelancer could agree on the fact that it's also not an easy one.
-Freelancers faces problems as a beginner, as well as being an experienced seller.
-These problems sometime becomes so frustrating that one might even question himself at one point whether to continue in this field of line or not.
+Freelancers face problems as a beginners, as well as being an experienced seller.
+These problems sometimes become so frustrating that one might even question at one point whether to continue in this field of line or not.

-Let's discuss about 12 common difficulties that a freelancer can relate to.
+Let's discuss 12 common difficulties that a freelancer can relate to.

 One thing that most beginner freelancers can relate to is getting their first project.
 Having some skills is one thing but expressing your skill is another.
 It's tough to convince someone to buy your services in the beginning and could become more challenging if your communication skills are not that good.

-Their is a tough competition out there with a limited amount of work and everyone out there wants to pick a work best suitable for them.
-Your first project will boost your confidence for upcoming projects and helps you prepare for your next project.
+There is a tough competition out there with a limited amount of work and everyone out there wants to pick a work best suitable for them.
+Your first project will boost your confidence for upcoming projects and help you prepare for your next project.

 Tips:

-A good communication skill is must as you may get few projects in the beginning but later your interacting skills will play a key role in getting you future projects.
+A Good communication skill is a must as you may get a few projects in the beginning but later your interacting skills will play a key role in getting you future projects.

 Working on your portfolio even before stepping into freelancing can help you get your first project with less effort.